 - Small Groups: TKU hosts a variety of small groups every year.
 These are a great opportunity to connect with other students and experience community.
 Signups for the groups happen at the beginning of each semester. - Prayer Room: Prayer sets occur several times per week in the TKU prayer room.
-Students are encouraged to attend, worship and join in the prayer for a mid-day spiritual refreshment and time with others. - Vespers: Vespers is a time of worship with a liturgical flavor that happens on Thursday evenings.
-Students with evening classes are encouraged to come prior to their class and all others are also welcome. - Special events: TKU hosts special events throughout the year to encourage students in their spiritual lives.
+Students are encouraged to attend, worship and join in the prayer for a midday spiritual refreshment and time with others. - Special events: TKU hosts special events throughout the year to encourage students in their spiritual lives.
 One of these is the yearly Night of Worship and Prophecy where a team from Gateway Church comes to minister prophetically to our students, faculty, and staff.
 There is a Zoom link available so online students can also be blessed by this event. - One Table: The graduate community at TKU meets about once a month for a meal and a time of fellowship/teaching.
 This is a great way for graduate students to get to know one another and meet other faculty.

-Students are encouraged to be involved and learn about all of these options during their time at The King's.
+Students are encouraged to be involved and learn about all of these options during their time at The King's University.